billylozowski/PLPA_pitchspeed/README.md

 # Predicting Pitched Ball Velocity in Baseball

-This project aims to determine which biomechanical factors relate to pitched fastball velocity in baseball.
+This project aims to determine whether biomechanical factors relate to pitched fastball velocity in baseball.
 In-game biomechanical data collected with Kinatrax and ball data collected with Trackman at Plainsman Park will be used and subjected to two main analyses.

 All data is stored within the folder "Final Project/PLPA_pitchspeed", and can be accessed by downloading the current repository.

-Once the data and relevant packages are loaded, it will be filtered to ensure only the specific trials we're interested in are retained.
+Data will be filtered, cleaned, and analysed to ensure only the specific trials we're interested in are retained.

 ```
 # subset data